MohammadJRanjbar/Priority-Doubly-Circular-Linked-List-APDS-Class-/README.md

 # Priority-Doubly-Circular-Linked-List-APDS-Class-
 #  Introduction
-This was a homework for dr.jahanshahi's Advanced Programming course and mr Amini (https://github.com/M-H-Amini) designed this homework
+This was a homework for dr.jahanshahi's Advanced Programming course designed by Mr. Amini (https://github.com/M-H-Amini).

 In this exciting homework, you're going to implement a special **data structure** for the AP course.
 We've decided to have a second midterm exam, but due to the limits of resources, unfortunately, it isn't possible to take the exam from all the students.
 So we need to select only a few of our dear students to take the exam.
 We need a data structure to select students and we think you are the best people on earth to implement it.
 Technically speaking, we need a **priority doubly circular linked list** data structure and we're going to specialize it for our course.
 Let's do it.